Recently updated on June 25th, 2024 at 09:21 am

 Day 5 – Mývatn, Husavik & Godafoss

 This adventure area in the northern part of Iceland has a lot of different activities to check out.
 Mývatn is a volcanic lake.
-There is a smaller version of the Blue Lagoon there called the Mývatn Nature Baths.
-It is a much more budget friendly option, but just as great.
+There is a smaller version of the Blue Lagoon called the Mývatn Nature Baths.
+It is a much more budget-friendly option, but it is just as great.

 This is also a great place to view the Northern Lights if you are visiting during the winter months.